wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 The wallflowers are on the sidelines, they should not be considered in a players narration of party events.

 I want the player doing narration to be free to narrate what happens at the party.

+### Why have every wallflower see every narration?

+I want a shared story everyone builds on.

+The central thread is the party - which every player contributes to.
+Each player weaves their wallflower's thread around this central thread.

+Each player sees their wallflower's full thread, while other players only see a quarter of each wallflower's thread.
+This can make for surprising reveals at the end.

+It's much easier for players if every wallflower sees everything at the party.
+It is far too hard for players to separate out what each wallflower knows.

+The narrator for each round isn't aware of which wallflower will give their impression.
+So every wallflower needs to be aware of what's going on.

 ## Revisions